-EAG has a range of specialized sample preparation and sample handling techniques that can significantly, positively impact the likelihood of success in an analytical investigation.
+EAG has a range of specialized sample preparation and sample handling techniques that can significantly improve the likelihood of success in an analytical investigation.
 A number of these are detailed as follows:

 Hot and Cold Stage XPS